 Many small business owners and professionals collect payment from clients by invoicing.
-This is common and convenient for makeup artists, interior decorators, and event planners, just to name a few.
 Parties sign a contract and at the end the professional sends an invoice to the client for the amount owing.
 Clients make payment when they receive the invoice.

 This sounds simple enough, but what if the client doesn’t pay the invoice?
 How should you handle the situation and what can you do to get paid?
 Remember: the goal is to get what you’re owed without burning bridges.